Nafiur01/SeatFinder/README.md

-# SeatFinder - Micro Event Ticket Booking System
+# SeatFinder - Micro Event Ticket Booking

 SeatFinder is a micro event ticket booking system developed using Django and React.
 It simplifies the process of event ticket booking, offering a wide range of features to enhance user experience and event management.